dherl0623/Alexa-Google-Doc-Viewer/README.md

 You can go to the test section, put it in Developer mode and try it out!

-Again, I will at some point in the future update and flesh this README out a little more, I have a couple of things I want to add to the code.
+Again, I will at some point in the future update and flesh this README out a little more, I have a couple of things I want to add to the skill and then some error logging cleanup to save on API requests in Alexa.